nf-core/funcscan/paper/paper.md

 The pipeline itself is easy to install as it has only few minimum dependencies (Nextflow itself, and one of Docker, Singularity, Podman, Shifter, Charliecloud, and conda).
 The configuration of the pipeline to the underlying computing system requires knowledge of its software environment and hardware resources.
 To facilitate easy configuration, nf-core provides already centralised configurations for more than 150 HPCs via the central nf-core/configs repository (https://github.com/nf-core/configs).
-The performance of each pipeline run (including software versions of all applied tools, memory and CPU usage) is summarsed in HTML reports for all steps of all subworkflows for users to estimate future runtime and/or computational resources.
+The performance of each pipeline run (including software versions of all applied tools, memory and CPU usage) is summarised in HTML reports for all steps of all subworkflows for users to estimate future runtime and/or computational resources.

 # Research impact statement